Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/vial-of-stardust-wdmm.md

 aliases: ["Vial of Stardust"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-251
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+251"
 ---
 # Vial of Stardust
 *Other, unknown*